Monthly weather averages & travel planning

 Updated: March 2026

 October is a avoid time to visit Vancouver (3/10).
-Rainfall dominates the picture, with 16 wet days and just 6 sunshine hours daily, conditions that demand a flexible itinerary.
+With 7 daily sunshine hours and only 16 rain days, this month delivers genuinely reliable outdoor conditions, ranking it 8th sunniest of the year in Vancouver.
 October suits travellers visiting for indoor culture, food, and architecture rather than outdoor activities.
 Pack accordingly for 16 potential rain days.
 November offers a similar profile at lower hotel rates if dates are flexible.
 Watch out for prolonged rain stretches: with 16 wet days, a fully outdoor itinerary is risky.
 Build in museum days and covered market visits as contingency.
 Planning tips: most accommodation categories have availability, and last-minute deals are common.
 The quieter streets and shorter queues can make this a genuinely enjoyable time to visit for the right type of traveller.
 Budget-conscious visitors will find the best value of the year in this period.

 Visiting Vancouver in October means mild conditions with highs around 14°C. Factor in 16 potential rainy days and 65% average humidity when planning your daily activities.